asher-lab/DevOps-Roadmap-Kit/Deploying Artifact on a VPS/README.md

-# Deploying an Artificat on a VPS
+# Deploying an Artifact on a VPS

 To setup the project run